badri/microk8s-digitalocean/README.md

 ## Digitalocean attached volume

 This terraform also creates and attach a volume to each droplet.
 This will let you setup Rook + Ceph storage.
 This way you can freely create volumes that you can share to your pods.

-# Persistent Volumes

-The following sections describes how to install Rook/Ceph, Longhorn and OpenEBS with MicroK8s

-## Using Rook / Ceph

-Some instructions on how to use [Rook](docs/rook.md)

-## Using Longhorn storage

-Some instructions on how to use [Longhorn](docs/longhorn.md)

-## Using OpenEBS

-Instructions on how to install [OpenEBS](docs/openebs.md)

-## Worker node only node

-If you want to create a worker node only node, refer to these [instructions](docs/worker-node.md)